 Read More: How to connect to the Universe!

 How do we get back to connecting to nature – to that sense of belonging, to that sense that our lives make a difference to those around us?
 For nature just isn’t about the trees and plants, it is about a deeper connection to life that involves both humans and the earth.
 We are all one.
 That sense of connection to our community is just as important as our understanding that our actions have a direct and indirect effect on the earth under our very feet at this moment.

 It’s not something that can be rectified overnight.
 For those that pause to consider it, the realisation can be slow coming.
 Which is fine – we have spent our lives being groomed to fit neatly into a society where we must be high achievers, aspire to big houses, fast cars and have the perfect body.
 Religion, formal education and the media have effectively removed the notion that we should understand the earth and our part in it.
 Everything around us is geared towards prodding us to become good and obedient workers.

-Try some if not all of the following to begin the journey of re-connecting to where you came from.
+Try some if not all of the following to begin the journey of connecting to nature and to where you came from.